 Lacecap Hydrangea Care

 The number one factor to consider when planting hydrangeas, including lacecaps, is location, location, location.
-The second important requirement is that the plant gets sufficient moisture.
+The spot where you plant your lacecap hydrangea needs to strike the right balance between enough sunlight which is essential for prolific bloom, but not too much, especially not hot afternoon sun, in which plant suffers.
+The second most important requirement is that the plant gets sufficient moisture.

 Beyond that, these colorful bloomers are easy to care for.
 If you plant more than one, spacing depends on the variety, as lacecap hydrangea cultivars come in a wide range of sizes.